network-automation-cookbook/cookbook-lab/setup/README.md

 ## Requirements

 This guide uses DigitalOcean as the cloud provider, and it's important to note that charges may apply.
-The process employs the `labcli` utility to wrap Ansible playbooks for configuring the DigitalOcean droplet.
+The process employs the `lab` utility to wrap Ansible playbooks for configuring the DigitalOcean droplet.
 A "control" machine, usually your local machine, is required to execute the commands and initiate the setup process.

 ### 1. Create a Digital Ocean account